Skip to main content

 • looks or acts very ill

-fomiting ended during the night and child is able to hold down food or liquids in the morning; none of the above are present; - AND -
+• vomiting ended during the night able to hold down food or liquids in the morning;

-house icon STAY HOME – if any of the following:
+• pink house in grey circle STAY HOME – if any of the following

 • stool looks like it contains blood or mucus